who was chanakya

 Rise of Chandragupta Maurya

 The rise of Chandragupta Maurya is a remarkable story of ambition, strategy, and the establishment of one of ancient India’s most significant empires.
-This journey is closely intertwined with the question, who was Chanakya?
+This journey is closely intertwined with the question, who is Chanakya?
 Here’s an overview of Chandragupta’s ascent:

 • Chanakya rigorously trained Chandragupta in combat for seven years.